dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ![Treatment outcomes - 1st line](resources/images/TB_OUTCOME_Q_001.png)

 The new table for the treatment outcomes focuses on the outcomes by type of confirmation - bacteriological or clinical.
-Previously the “re-treatments (excluding recurrent)” cases were a separate DE - they have now been moved to the LEGACY DE group and should be kept in mind whenever calculating the total numbers of outcomes for continuity purposes.
+Previously the “re-treatments (excluding recurrent)” cases were a separate DE and should be kept in mind whenever calculating the total numbers of outcomes for continuity purposes.
 All the DEs in the table above should include new episodes and re-treatments.
-Just as the older framework, **the HIV positive TB cases reported are not mutually exclusive with the BC abd CD cases reported in the same table**.
+Just as in the older framework (v 1.5.0), **the HIV-positive TB cases reported are not mutually exclusive with the BC and CD cases reported in the same table**.

 > **NOTE**
 >
-> Please note that the treatment outcomes section was designed including only the core variables.
+> Please note that the treatment outcomes section was designed to include only the core variables.
 The new WHO guidelines set as optional three extra categories that can support the correct calculation of the cohort size, leading to a table that could potentially look like this:

 ![Treatment outcomes - 1st line with optional categories](resources/images/TB_OUTCOME_Q_002.png)